Kingdom of Bithynia

-The Kingdom of Bithynia (Βιθυνία) was a Hellenistic kingdom centred in the historical region of Bithynia, which seems to have been established in the fourth century BC.
-In the midst of the Wars of the Diadochi, Zipoites assumed the title of king (basileus) in 297 BC.
+The Kingdom of Bithynia (Βιθυνία) was a Hellenistic kingdom centred in the historical region of Bithynia, in northwest Anatolia, which seems to have been established in the 4th century BC.
+In the midst of the Wars of the Diadochi, Zipoites assumed the Greek title of basileus (meaning king) in 297 BC.

 His son and successor, Nicomedes I, founded Nicomedia, which soon rose to great prosperity.
 During his long reign (c.
 278 BC), as well as those of his successors, Prusias I, Prusias II and Nicomedes II, the Kingdom of Bithynia prospered and had a considerable standing and influence among the minor monarchies of Anatolia.
 But the last king, Nicomedes IV, was unable to maintain himself in power against Mithridates VI of Pontus.
 After being restored to his throne by the Roman Senate, he bequeathed his kingdom through his will to the Roman republic in 74 BC and it became the province of Bithynia et Pontus in 74 BC.

-The coinage of these kings show their regal portraits, which tend to be engraved in an extremely accomplished Hellenistic style.
+The coinage of these kings show their regal portraits, which tend to be engraved in an accomplished Hellenistic style.

 History

 Early history

 The population of Bithynia is thought to have been of Thracian origin.
 According to Memnon of Heraclea, the native prince Bas of Bithynia managed to defeat Alexander the Great's general Calas in battle (probably around 330 BC).
-His son Zipoites I assumed the title basileus ("king") in 297 BC.
+His son Zipoites I assumed the Greek title basileus (meaning "king") in 297 BC.

 His son and successor, Nicomedes I, founded Nicomedia, which soon rose to great prosperity, and during his long reign (c.
 278 BC), Bithynia developed considerable standing and influence among the minor monarchies of Anatolia.